pauloviana26/uphill-backend-challenge/README.md

   - ./mvnw clean package

 ## Running the Server
+After building the project using Maven, the executable JAR file is generated in the target folder.
+You can find the JAR file named server.jar in the target directory.
-To run the server, execute the following command:
+To run the server, execute the following commands:
+  - cd target
   - java -jar server.jar
     ### Options
   - -d or --debug: Enable debug mode for additional logging.